VANAB00000/sales-data-analysis-project/README.md

 - What are monthly sales trends?
 -
 ## 🚀 Conclusion
-This project demonstrates data cleaning, analysis, and visualization skills useful for business decision-making.
+This project helps businesses understand sales patterns and improve decision-making using data analysis.

 ## 👤 Author
 Vanavasam Bhavya